 Sometimes it is necessary to find a way to differentiate pain radiating from the hip joint and pain radiating from the lower abdomen.
 To accomplish this, the hip can be injected with a steroid analgesic.
 If the pain is coming from the hip joint, the injection provides the patient with pain relief and confirms the diagnosis of hip pain.
 Once this is established, proper imaging can be performed to better understand how to provide relief.
 If the pain is not relieved, then the pain is coming from outside the hip joint and further examination is necessary.

-Although patients may have undergone tests prior to arriving at the Center, additional tests using the Center’s advanced equipment may reveal conditions or problems previously unseen.
-The HSS Radiology & Imaging group at the Center is nationally and internationally recognized as the premier center for leading-edge, musculoskeletal, orthopedic, rheumatologic, clinical, and research imaging.
-Approximately 200,000 musculoskeletal imaging examinations are performed annually (including MRI, Computed Tomography (CT), Ultrasound, and Nuclear Medicine), of which approximately 132,500 are conventional radiography (X-ray) and interventional procedures.
+Although patients may have undergone tests prior to arriving at HSS, additional tests using the our advanced equipment may reveal conditions or problems previously unseen.
+The HSS Radiology & Imaging group is nationally and internationally recognized as the premier center for leading-edge, musculoskeletal, orthopedic, rheumatologic, clinical, and research imaging.
+Approximately 200,000 musculoskeletal imaging examinations are performed annually (including MRI, Computed Tomography (CT) and Ultrasound, of which approximately 132,500 are conventional radiography (X-ray) and interventional procedures.

 Bones, tumors and other dense matter appear white or light because they absorb the radiation.
 Less dense soft tissues and breaks in bone let radiation pass through, making these parts look darker on the X-ray film.
 Sometimes, to make certain organs stand out in the picture, patients are given barium sulfate or a dye.